scds/text-analysis-2/tools.md

 If you will be working with a large number of documents, you may wish to investigate other tools with a small sample from your corpus before getting into more advanced (i.e. time-consuming) features of SpaCy in the event that another tool is more suitable for your purposes "out of the box."

+The list below is not comprehensive - in fact, it is barely a list! - but they are relatively quick to set up and robustly supported.

 ## CoreNLP

 ### Grapical interface (GUI) option